MLeidel/wordScriber/README.md

 HTML documents.
 Here pywebview provides communication between Python/tkinter and HTML/Javascript.

-There are certain limitations depending on the web engin and API employed.
+There are certain limitations depending on the web engine and API employed.
 Web engines used outside of an Internet browser may be missing features found in the browser versions.
 In this example pywebview (_WebKitGTK_) is used in a linux environment.